BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 “Pediatricians are sadly familiar with the dangers of RSV and its devastating consequences for some families,” AAP President Sandy Chung, MD, FAAP, said in the press release.
 “We are eager to offer all infants this protection and urge federal officials to see that it is made available and affordable in all communities.”

-Here’s what you need to know about the new shot and how it could keep your newborn safe and out of the hospital this winter.
+Want to know more about the Beyfortus shot?
+Here’s what you need to know about it and how it may keep your baby out of the hospital next winter.

 How Does The RSV Shot for Babies Work?